MartinHH/scalacheck-derived/README.md

 There are limitations to the provided mechanism:

+### Recursive data structures

+While derivation for recursive structures is supported, the runtime-behavior of the derived generators may be less than ideal.
+See [./docs/recursive.md](./docs/recursive.md) for details.

 ### Maximal number of successive inlines

 The derivation mechanism uses inlining.
 Depending on the size of the data structure for which one